 Who will be the next James Bond?

-With Daniel Craig set to hang up his Walther PPK following the release of No Time to Die, the ongoing conversation around who’ll replace him as 007 has inevitably intensified.
+With Daniel Craig hanging up his Walther PPK, the ongoing conversation around who'll replace him as 007 has inevitably intensified.

-The rumour mill has continued to throw up a rotating roster of familiar names – Henry Cavill, Tom Hardy, Idris Elba – who’ve been linked to the role several times in the past, though in July 2020, a RadioTimes.com poll of more than 80,000 Bond fans from all across the globe saw Outlander actor Sam Heughan emerge as top contender.
+The rumour mill has continued to throw up a rotating roster of familiar names who've been linked to the role several times in the past, though in July 2020, a RadioTimes.com poll of more than 80,000 Bond fans from all across the globe saw Outlander actor Sam Heughan emerge as top contender.